 We teach students from ages 2 to 72.
 Classes for our youngest children emphasize creative movements, acrobatics, posture, and rhythm.
 By age seven, children can start serious instruction in ballet.
 No exceptional physique, disposition, or athleticism is required before beginning classes at Brighton Ballet Theater because anyone can practice ballet as a form of exercise, relaxation, or strengthening.

 What is the Advanced Division, and how does Brighton Ballet Theater know if my child is ready for it?

 Students ages 2-7 years old begin in our Children's Division.
 Some children as young as 6-7 years-old show signs of physical ability, motivation, and certain intangible factors unique to ballet that may make them suited for pre-professional studies and potential careers in dance.
 Our faculty and staff consider these qualities and students' years of dance experience when inviting students to join the Advanced Division (also known as the Pre-Professional Division).

 Can you please explain how the Open Division compares to the Advanced Division?

 Students who have aged out of the Children’s Division and do not meet the strict criteria for the Advanced Division may continue their enjoyment of ballet in the Open Division.
-The Open Division is taken very seriously at BBT.
+The Open Division is taken very seriously at Brighton Ballet Theater.
 Children have many performance opportunities, follow a curriculum that will help them grow and develop in their techniques, and receive the same attention and care as students in the Advanced Division.
 However, children in the Open Division are not required to take as many classes as children in the Advanced Division.